realjoenguyen/crnn/README.md

 # Requirements
 1. Create new virtualenv
-2. `pip install -r requirements.txt' `
+2. `pip install -r requirements.txt`

 # Config
 Use on server 8082.
 No need to change config.
 Data path is already available.